Chapter 1:

 caw.

 “Mr. Alexanderis Vonis Neutis, what a weird mustache!
-My beard’s more… sophisticated,” she fiddled with her smooth chin, “anyway, hear me out here for a second…”
+My beard’s more… sophisticated,” she fiddled with her smooth chin, “anyway, I’ve been meaning to say…”

 Crickets.
 The image would sigh if he could.
-She begged him some slack, pleaded that her ‘friend’ was normal this time, which wasn’t wrong.
+She begged him for some slack, pleaded that her ‘friend’ was normal this time, which wasn’t wrong.
 Usually, he’d rather not meet them, not that there was much of a choice.
-However, Neutis found kinship in Peter’s silence, or rather, the girl’s choice to not speak for him.
-He bid her fare-most-well, then watched her do the same to the rest of the unwilling oil-borne.
+However, Neutis found kinship in Peter’s silence, or rather, the girl’s mythical choice to not speak for him.
+He bid her fare-thee-well, then watched her do the same to the rest of the unwilling oil-borne.

 Down the groaning staircase, the girl stopped on the landing newel.
 Her somber eyes rose.
 Before Kimberlain hung a portrait so grand it nearly touched the ceiling, encasing in gold an expressionless couple who remained austere and unchanging no matter how often she passed by.
 How strange.